Given that humans are innately social creatures, community ties and intimate connections are essential to both present and long-term happiness

 - Lowers stress hormones: Prolonged stress can cause everything from ulcers to tinnitus and brain fog.
 Laughter decreases cortisol levels by increasing oxygen intake and stimulating the circulation of feel-good chemicals throughout the body.

-- Decreases pain: Laughter both helps people forget about pain and improves pain tolerance by spurring the body to produce endorphins, otherwise known as “happy hormones.”
+- Decreases pain: Laughter both helps people forget about the pain and improves pain tolerance by spurring the body to produce endorphins, otherwise known as “happy hormones.”

 - Relaxes muscles: Aside from being a terrific ab workout, laughter also strengthens another muscle: the heart.
 In general, the stronger the heart, the stronger the circulation of blood and oxygen, and the less tense muscles feel.